FlavioAandres/PreFiller/readme.md

 #Ussage

 ## Config Object
- * target: Object to map where is the profil data
+ * target: Array of object to map where is the profil data
  * querys: Prefilers
    * id: "unique identifier"
    * name: "name or type"